What to Bring

 * or similar, less expensive, Wetterling 26" Forest axe

 .
-Please do not bring a hatchet.
+Other small axes may do, but please do not bring a hatchet.

 - Measuring tapes.
 25-50 foot.

 Also small pocket tape with both metric & English

 - Flat Mill Bastard File and flat sharpening stone.
 TSLH